Acarnania: Classical and Hellenistic period

+Roman and Byzantine period

-In the 1st century BC, Acarnania suffered greatly at the hands of pirates, and in Rome's civil wars.
-When Greece was reduced to the form of a Roman province, it is doubtful whether Acarnania was annexed to the province of Achaia or of Epeirus, but it is mentioned at a later time as part of Epeirus.
+In the 1st century BC, Acarnania suffered greatly at the hands of pirates, and in Roman civil wars.
+When Greece was reduced to the form of a Roman province, it is doubtful whether Acarnania was annexed to the province of Achaea or of Epirus, but it is mentioned at a later time as part of Epirus.
 The inhabitants of several of its towns were removed by Augustus to Nicopolis, which he founded after the Battle of Actium, and Acarnania fell under that city's rule; and in the time of Augustus emperor the country is described by Strabo as utterly worn out and exhausted.

-Byzantine

-When the Byzantine Empire was attacked by Western powers in the Fourth Crusade (1204), Acarnania passed to the Despotate of Epirus and in 1348 it was conquered by Serbia.
+In 395, it became part of the Eastern Roman Empire.
+When the empire was attacked by Western powers in the Fourth Crusade (1204), Acarnania passed to the Despotate of Epirus and in 1348 it was conquered by Serbia.
 Then in 1480 it fell to the Ottoman Empire.
 Since 1832 it has been part of Greece.